graphcore/keras/keras/ipu/docs/keras.rst

   :end-at: model = keras.Model(inputs=input_layer, outputs=x)

 .. note::

-Layers *constructed* within an `keras.ipu.PipelineStage` context will have that pipeline stage assigned to all invocations of the layer.
+  Layers *constructed* within a `keras.ipu.PipelineStage` context will have that pipeline stage assigned to all invocations of the layer.
 These assignments are overridden if the layer calls happen within a different `keras.ipu.PipelineStage` context.

 Pipelining an existing functional model
 =======================================